johndlong73/agm-parent/README.md

 ## How to run

 Start SensorHistory service
-From the agm-parent folder run: java -jar sensor-history/target/sensor-history-<version>.jar
+From the agm-parent folder run: java -jar sensor-history/target/sensor-history-0.1.0.jar

 Start msr
-From the agm-parent folder run: java -jar msr/target/msr-<version>.jar
+From the agm-parent folder run: java -jar msr/target/msr-0.1.0.jar

-Where <version> is the version of the jar.
+Where 0.1.0 is the version of the jar.

 ## How to test